rishabhra678-jpg/hack2skill-repo/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---
-Built with ❤️ by NutriMind Team
+Built with ❤️ by NutriMind developer